 The Writer is also a bit vocal at times.
 For instance, there was the Writer arc, where several members were chosen to be killed and their wishes reversed because they represented something that the character—and Lemurian himself—didn't even like.
 And then there was the "Two Sentences" incident in the Incarnates arc...

 The Brothers Chaps seem to have a low opinion of celebrity-endorsed activism, and made a cartoon portraying the concept as essentially a ridiculous scam that never really helps anyone.
-However, Tropes Are Not Bad, and said cartoon is gut-bustingly hilarious.
+However, Tropes Are Tools, and said cartoon is gut-bustingly hilarious.

 Family Guy, especially post-revival, is infamous for this.
 Brian is frequently a mouthpiece for the writers' liberal political views, and other characters occasionally fill the role as well.
 Characters with dissenting views — conservative Christians, pro-lifers, Republicans, Southerners, people who practice abstinence, radical feminists, etc. — are frequently portrayed as being dumber than dirt.

 Though in the episode FOX-y Lady, Brian's flaws are pointed out perfectly.
 Lois was ordered by her new employers at Fox News to expose Michael Moore's (theorized) homosexuality.
 When it is discovered Rush Limbaugh is (possibly) his lover, the exposé is cut.
 Brian is repulsed by Fox News avoiding the truth to protect a fellow conservative, but urges Lois to do the story anyways to nail Limbaugh.
 Lois asks why this is any different than Fox trying to discredit Moore.
 Brian stammeringly claims it is OK because he is admitting his hypocrisy.
 At the end of the episode, it transpires that former child star Fred Savage invented both Limbaugh and Moore out of whole cloth (which, of course, is totally untrue in real life), and then the Family Guy team made "Excellence in Broadcasting" and got Limbaugh a guest shot as himself on the episode.
 As well as playing a giant version of himself in the Star Wars Return Of The Jedi parody "It's a Trap" taking the place of the Rancor.